MercuryWorkshop/anuraOS/documentation/marketplace.md

 ### Publishing

-To make a repo accessible via the Store Library you should use the utility [create-anura-repo](https://github.com/MercuryWorkshop/create-anura-repo).
-It is as simple as running a command in your terminal.
+To make a repo accessible via the Store Library you can use the utility [create-anura-repo](https://github.com/MercuryWorkshop/create-anura-repo).
+It's as simple as running a command in your terminal.

 ```bash
 $ npx create-anura-repo